Thomas W. Hardwick

-Thomas William Hardwick (December 9, 1872 – January 31, 1944) was an American politician from the U.S. state of Georgia who served as governor of Georgia, a United States Senator from Georgia, a member of the United States House of Representatives from Georgia, and a member of the Georgia House of Representatives.
+Thomas William Hardwick (December 9, 1872 – January 31, 1944) was an American politician from the U.S. state of Georgia who served as governor of Georgia, a United States senator from Georgia, a member of the United States House of Representatives from Georgia, and a member of the Georgia House of Representatives.

 Early life

 Hardwick was born on December 9, 1872, in Thomasville, Georgia.
 He graduated from Mercer University with a Bachelor of Arts degree in 1892 and received a Juris Doctor degree from the University of Georgia School of Law in 1893.
 He was an active member of Phi Delta Theta at Mercer, and while at UGA, he was a member of the Phi Kappa Literary Society.

 Personal life

 Hardwick married Maude Elizabeth Perkins in 1894.
-He married Sallie Warren West in 1938.
+He married Sallie Warren West in 1938 after Maude's death in 1937.
 He had one daughter and two stepdaughters.

 Career

 Law career

 Hardwick practiced law in Savannah and then entered politics with the support of Thomas E. Watson.
 Hardwick was the prosecutor of Washington County, Georgia, from 1895 to 1897.